IammYann/Learning-API-in-Laravel/README.md

 - Implemented a caching based to load datas from DB faster
 - Learnt and Implemented Redis into my code

+## Day 5
+- Learn about when I turncate my table when the cache is activated, Cache stores the empty result, Cache wasn't fully cleared, new products were added, but old empty cache is still being returned
+- Put in a observer to my code so everytime I add, update or remove any products, the cache gets cleared too

 ## Things that I need to Learn

 1. API Development (MOST IMPORTANT after queues) (DONE Earlier) 🟢